max-mapper/gh-pages-template/readme.md

 ## How to set up a site

-this repo is setup to only have the special **gh-pages** branch that github requires to use static file hosting. when you create and view repos on github they usually show you the default `master` branch which doesn't work with static file hosting
+This repo is set up to only have the special **gh-pages** branch that github requires to use static file hosting. when you create and view repos on github they usually show you the default `master` branch which doesn't work with static file hosting

 1. login to github and fork this repo [github.com/maxogden/gh-pages-template](https://github.com/maxogden/gh-pages-template)
 2. you will need to edit a file in your forked repo so that github knows to deploy your static site! try going to index.html and clicking the edit button, making a small change, and then commiting your change